pSpitzner/stimulating_modular_cultures/README.md

 - [`run/`](run) contains helpers to run the simulations from `src` on a cluster, and to create parameter combinations / sweeps that can be computed in serial.

-- [`ana/](ana) contains all post-processing.
+- [`ana/`](ana) contains all post-processing.
 Frontmost:
     - [`paper_plots.py`](ana/paper_plots.py) is the high-level wrapper that creates our figures.
     - [`process_conditions.py`](ana/process_conditions.py) analyses the raw spiking data from either experiments or simulations to create before-after comparisons
     - [`ndim_merge.py`](ana/ndim_merge.py) analyses simulation data, sweeping different input strength.
     - [`ana_helper.py`](ana/ana_helper.py) contains all the low-level analysis functions that operate on spike times, importers of simulation and experimental data and much more.
         * All analysis work on a nested dictionary, mostly  called `h5f`.
-Each `h5f` corresponds to one trial, and we attach all analysis results to this dict.
+Each of those corresponds to one trial, and we attach all analysis results to this dict.
         * The idea is that later functions (such as plotting) can use previous results.
-Note that this is done live, and that although we "add" to the `h5f`, nothing is written to disk.
+Note that this is done live, and that although we "add" to the dictionaries, nothing is written to disk.
     - [`plot_helper.py`](ana/plot_helper.py) provides various functions that take such a `h5f` dict and plot some aspect of it with consistent styling.
 Examples include timeseries, rasters, and distributions.